-- Influenza can sometimes be confused with the common cold, but having the flu is usually worse than having a cold.
-Symptoms come on suddenly and you will feel too sick to be active in any way, bed rest is normally required.
+Influenza (flu) can sometimes be confused with the common cold, but having the flu is usually much worse than having a cold.
+Symptoms come on suddenly and you will normally need to rest in bed.

-- Influenza can cause serious complications and be life-threatening in young children, elderly people, pregnant women or people with long-term health conditions.
+Influenza can occasionally cause serious complications and death in young children, elderly people, pregnant women or people with long-term health conditions.

-- Your best protection against getting it is to have a flu vaccination each year.
+Your best protection is to have a flu vaccination each year.

-- Influenza is caused by a virus, so antibiotics do not help treat the flu.
-However, there are other medicines you can take and things you can do to help relieve symptoms.
+Influenza is caused by a virus, so antibiotics do not help treat the flu.
+However, there are other things you can do to help relieve your symptoms.